matthewt154/Python_Make_your_own_bingo/README.md

 The following improvements could be implemented
--Could format bingo board (see function formatBingo) -Can round to nearet square root of number of squares (that way you can have free squares) -Better graphics
+-Could format bingo board (see function formatBingo) -Can round to nearest square root of number of squares (that way you can have free squares) -Better graphics

 Originally made in the context of bingo for the annual uOttawa/Carleton panda game